dcdpr/did-btc1/chapters/CRUD-Operations.md

 1. Set `initialDocument` to the result of passing `did` into the [Read] algorithm.
 1. Return `did` and `initialDocument`.

-#### External Initial Document Creation
+#### From External Intermediate DID Document

-It is possible to create a **did:btc1** from some initiating arbitrary DID document.
-This allows for more complex initial DID documents, including the ability to include service endpoints and ::Beacons:: that support aggregation.
+The From External ::Intermediate DID Document:: algorithm enables the ability to create a **did:btc1** from some intermediate DID document.
+This allows for a more complex ::Initial DID Document::, including the ability to include Service Endpoints and ::Beacons:: that support aggregation.

-The algorithm takes in an `intermediateDocument` struct, an OPTIONAL `version`, and an OPTIONAL `network`.
-The `intermediateDocument` MUST be a valid DID document except all places where the DID document requires the use of the identifier (e.g., the id field), this identifier MUST be the placeholder value `did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
+It takes the following inputs:
-The DID document SHOULD include at least one verificationMethod and service of the type SingletonBeacon.
+* `intermediateDocument`: any arbitrary, valid DID document with the `identifier` replaced with the placeholder value throughout all fields (e.g. the id field) `did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`.
+It SHOULD include at least one verificationMethod and service of the type
+   ::SingletonBeacon::.
+* `version`: the identifier version, optional, defaults to 1.
+* `network`: the bitcoin network where the DID and DID document can be resolved, optional, defaults to `bitcoin`.

+It returns the following outputs:
+* `did`: a newly created **did:btc1** identifier
+* `initialDocument`: a valid DID document for the given identifier

 1. Set `idType` to "external".
 1. Set `version` to `1`.